spectreconsole/spectre.console/docs/input/appendix/spinners.md

 To implement your own spinner, all you have to do is inherit from the `Spinner` base class.

-In the example below, the spinner will alterate between the characters `A`, `B` and `C` every 100 ms.
+In the example below, the spinner will alternate between the characters `A`, `B` and `C` every 100 ms.

 ```csharp